 Create A Story

 The first step is to pick a storyteller.
 Make up a narrative on the spot with that person.
 It might be a brand-new fairy tale or a fully made-up narrative.
-With younger children, this may be kept short and quick, promoting excellent storytelling by asking for any missing essential narrative components (beginning, issue, solution/climax, resolution).
+With younger children, this could be kept short and quick, promoting excellent storytelling by asking for any missing essential narrative components (beginning, issue, solution/climax, resolution).
 Older children are frequently able to tell imaginative and fascinating stories.

 How to Play #2: We usually start with just one storyteller, but the family grows bored of hearing stories after a while.